XcalableMP/manual/en/tutorial-global.rst

 .. note::
     For some historical reasion, the user can use both [] and () in XMP/C.
     [] is not available in XMP/Fortran.
-    However, we recommand to use the same syntax to the base language．
+    However, we recommand to use the same syntax to the base language.

 The distribute directive distributes template elements among nodes.
 In XMP/C, elements from t[0] to t[4] are assigned to p[0] and the remaining elements are assigned to p[1].